-- 81. Companies using different business year method, of which tax declaration is available for the whole business year at the time of making the final calculations independently from the date of the switch also belong to the type 2.
-For practical reasons the 12-month-period of business year, which is reflected in the tax declaration, is considered as the calendar year in the case of relevant enterprises. - 82.
-The detailed process of measuring the output and intermediate consumption and the switch from the administrative/microeconomic aspect to the ESA95 aspect and valuation theorems are mainly presented through calculations of enterprises belonging to type 2, because these have the most exhaustive data.
+78. The detailed process of measuring the output and intermediate consumption and the switch from the administrative aspect to the ESA95 aspect and valuation are mainly presented through calculations of enterprises belonging to type 2, because these have the most exhaustive data.
 On the other hand these companies produce 91% of the value added of the Non-financial corporations sector.
-In case of other categories the available data is less detailed, therefore the calculation schemes include more estimates. - 83.
-The total output is the sum of goods and services performed by resident producers in the current year.
-In the Non-financial corporations sector this item includes the production and services for market purposes and the production for own final use.
-The output is measured at basic prices, which means that taxes related to products and services the balance of VAT, excise duties, customs are not taken into consideration, but subsidies related to products and services are part of the output.
+In case of other categories the available data is less detailed, therefore the calculation schemes include more estimates.

+79. The total output is the sum of goods and services performed by resident producers in the current year.
+In the Non-financial corporations sector this item includes the goods and services for market sales and the production for own final use.
+The output is measured at basic prices, which means that taxes related to products and services - the balance of VAT, excise duties, customs - are not taken into consideration, but subsidies related to products and services are part of the output.

-84. In the Hungarian National Accounts the starting point for calculating output is the net sales and the own performance capitalised.
-The latter one includes the total (consolidated) amount of the capitalised value of own-account assets (GFCF) in the business year, and the change in own-produced stocks.
+80. In the Hungarian National Accounts the starting point for calculating output is the net sales and the own production capitalised.
+The latter one includes the total (consolidated) amount of the capitalised goods for own GFCF in the business year, and the change in own-produced inventories.

-85. We calculate the ESA95 item "output at basic price" from the accounting categories by corrections (detailed later on).
+81. We calculate the ESA95 item "output at basic price" from the accounting categories by corrections (detailed later on).